SpazzTL/SpazzTL.github.io/docs/korean.md

 * [TTMIK's First 500 Korean Words](https://ankiweb.net/shared/info/1551455917){target="_blank" rel="noopener"}
 * [Korean Vocabulary Core 2k/5k/10k](https://ankiweb.net/shared/info/994297597){target="_blank" rel="noopener"} (Features multilingual support)

-Aim to learn approximately 20 new words daily and diligently complete reviews.
+Start with just one or two decks and aim to learn approximately 20 new words daily and diligently complete reviews.
 Consistency is paramount for making significant progress.
 As new words are learned, ensure engagement with Korean content through various resources such as textbooks, grammar guides, graded readers, and pronunciation guides.
 Content choices should align with specific learning goals (e.g., reading, conversation, or speech).

 ---